-The term credit union refers to cooperative financial institutions that are managed and owned by their members, and are often closely monitored and regulated similar to other financial institutions.
+The term credit union refers to cooperative financial institutions that are managed and owned by their members.
+They are often closely monitored and regulated similar to other financial institutions.
 Typically, a credit union provides services to a group of people who share some common interest (like a workplace), who reside in a certain area, or visit a common church.

-Credit unions range in size from volunteer-only and small-scale operations to huge organizations that have thousands of members, and can be created by large companies, business entities and other organizations for their members and employees.
+Credit unions range in size from volunteer-only and small-scale operations to huge organizations that have thousands of members.
+Credit unions can be created by large companies, business entities and other organizations for their members and employees.

 Credit unions are usually set up with the aim of providing a convenient and secure place to their members where they can save funds and secure loans at affordable rates.
 They are more prevalent in areas where there is a large portion of low-income groups.
 Credit unions operate by utilizing the accumulated savings of their members for raising finance that can be lent to other members at reasonable interest rates.